arosenfeld/immunedb/docs/index.rst

   functionality.
 This allows developers to write customized queries directly interacting with the database.

-- **Web interface:** Distributed separately of SLDB is a web interface which utilizes the REST API to allow for easy browsing of analysis results.
+- **Web interface:** Distributed separately of AIRRDB is a web interface which utilizes the REST API to allow for easy browsing of analysis results.